 5. WHAT TOWNS ARE CLOSEST TO THE PROPERTY?

-This scenic property is approximately 14 miles southeast of Salem, Missouri, 163 miles east of Springfield, Missouri, and 139 miles southwest of St. Louis, Missouri.
+This scenic property is approximately 14 miles southwest of Salem, Missouri, 163 miles east of Springfield, Missouri, and 139 miles southwest of St. Louis, Missouri.

 6. WHAT IMPROVEMENTS HAVE BEEN MADE?